 Who PROVIDES your GUARANTEE?

-Builtin’s 10 Year Builders Guarantee is independently underwritten by Southern Pacific Insurance Corporation (SOPAC).
+Builtin’s 10 Year Builders Guarantee is independently provided by Southern Pacific Insurance Corporation (SOPAC).

 How Strong Are They?

 As at 31st December 2019 SOPAC had net assets in excess of NZD275,000,000.
 As a prudent insurer SOPAC retains Pinnacle Actuarial Resources to conduct an annual review of their potential claims exposure.
 Called IBNR (Incurred But Not Reported) this figure enables insurers to reserve the right amount of capital to pay claims when they arise.
 Based on their 2018 audit SOPAC has one of the highest liquidity ratios in the industry.
 As SOPAC’s share of the market here grows so too will their IBNR reserves.

 Are SOPAC a Licensed Insurer in New Zealand?

 No. SOPAC are a US regulated corporation, represented in New Zealand by Builtin*.
 They provide bonds, third party guarantees and other forms of financial surety that are not deemed to be insurance and providers of which are not required to be licensed insurers under New Zealand legislation.

 SOPAC operate under US legal jurisdiction.
 They are registered under the US National Association of Insurance Commissioners (NAIC).
 This is the regulatory body that sets standards, establishes best practices, and conducts oversight of the US insurance industry.
 Their registration number is 15659.
 Visit the NAIC website